lowRISC/opentitan/doc/rm/python_coding_style.md

 This will provide support for `--help` and `-h` to get usage information.

 Every command line program should provide `--version` to provide standard version information.
-This lists the git repositary information for the tool and the version numbers of any python packages that are used.
+This lists the git repositary information for the tool and the version numbers of any Python packages that are used.
 The `show_and_exit` routine in `reggen/version.py` can be used to do this.